rs386629678

 Variant summary

-The NM_015627.3(LDLRAP1):c.604_605delinsCA(p.Ser202His) variant causes a missense change involving the alteration of a non-conserved nucleotide.
+The NM_015627.3(LDLRAP1):c.604_605delTCinsCA(p.Ser202His) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
+The variant is present in control chromosomes in GnomAd MNV project.
+The variant allele was found at a frequency of 0.00118 in 332 alleles, including 2 homozygotes.
+It is difficult to determine the true allele frequency of this variant because it is of type MNV, and the frequency of such variant types in population databases may be underestimated and unreliable.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
-Another nucleotide change resulting in same amino acid change has been previously reported as Likely pathogenicin UniProt.
 Another variant affecting the same amino acid position, but resulting in a different missense (i.e. S202Y) has been classified as Uncertain significance.

 Frequency